Fraud claims aimed in part at keeping Trump base loyal

-There has never been a presidential election in memory where such widespread fraud was alleged.
+There has been no presidential election in recent memory in which such widespread fraud was alleged.
+The closest was the 1960 election in which Democrat John F. Kennedy beat Republican Richard Nixon, and there were scattered allegations that fraud helped Kennedy win.

-Moments after the AP called the race for Biden, Trump attorney Rudy Giuliani stood in front of campaign banner taped over the garage door of a landscaping company in Philadelphia, wedged between a cremation center and an adult book store, with a handful of poll watchers and declared they'd been kept too far away to check for any inaccuracies.
+Moments after the AP called the race for Biden, Trump attorney Rudy Giuliani stood in front of campaign banner taped over the garage door of a landscaping company in Philadelphia, wedged near a cremation center and an adult book store called “Fantasy Island,” with a handful of poll watchers and declared they’d been kept too far away to check for any inaccuracies.
+Something fishy was going on, he said.

 “We have no way of knowing, because we’ve been deprived of the right to inspect ballots,” he said.